-Many lightweight stove systems are reduced to boiling water only, even adjusting fuel flow for simmering functions may be difficult.
-Trangia systems are well known for their versatile cooking abilities, ranging to pancakes and pizza.
+Many lightweight stove systems are reduced to boiling water only, even adjusting fuel flow for simmering may be difficult.
+The Trangia system is well known for it's cuisine versatility, enabling bacon/eggs, naan bread, risotto, pasta, pancakes and pizza.

 What You Get

 The out-of-the-box Trangia 27-7 UL HA (ultra light, hard anodised) cookset weighs 720g with the methylated spirit burner.
 The kit includes stove base, windshield, 2 nesting 1 litre pots, frypan/lid, pot gripper and strap along with the methylated spirits burner with its lid and simmer ring.
 The two 1 litre pots and the pan/lid are anodised.
 The 2 nested pots look identical in size and nest very closely.
 There is room inside the packed windshield to fit a third pot if Trangia ever manufactured a slightly larger version.
 No kettle is supplied, but Trangia have one you can fit inside the nested pots (and in a miracle of design also fit the metho or gas burner inside).

 Another option Trangia offers is a Multi-fuel Burner.
 This has a 0.32mm jet for canister gas and Shellite/kerosene use.
 The Primus Omnifuel has a similar looking fuel system but there may be differences in connectors.

 |Trangia 27 nested pots with a firesteel.
 A metho or gas burner or gas canister can also fit inside|